 This year’s call for artists is now closed.
-Thank you to all artists who submitted for the 2017 Festival.
-Check back in the fall of 2017 for opportunities to participate in the 2018 Festival.
+Thank you to all artists who submitted for the 2018 Festival.
+Expect communications regarding final selections by mid-March.

 The Juried Visual Art Exhibition welcomes thousands of visitors over the course of ten days.
 Often reviewed by esteemed art critics, artworks may be featured in Festival press coverage, as well as purchased by festival attendees for personal and corporate collections.
 Select JVAE Artists have also been recruited to exhibit in solo and group shows as part of the Pittsburgh Cultural Trust’s gallery system as well as other gallery opportunities citywide.
 All accepted artists will be invited to the private preview of the exhibition as well as a public reception.
 There is no application fee, and admission to the exhibition is free and open to the public.
 Please review eligibility, rules, and procedures before applying.